 - Generalized Emulation of Microcircuits Program

-- OSD Defense Microelectronics Cross-Functional Team
+- OSW Defense Microelectronics Cross-Functional Team

 Accomplishments and Ongoing Efforts

-- Complex application specific integrated circuits (ASIC’s)
+- Complex application-specific integrated circuits (ASICs)

 - 20-Volt Analog/Linear devices

-- Digital Logic and Memory from the 1970s, 80s and 90s
+- Digital Logic and Memory from the 1970s, 1980s, and 1990s

 - Military specification MIL-PRF-38535 (QML) parts